Calculate your potential savings with our ROI Calculator

 The good news?
 Prosci’s latest benchmark study found that projects with excellent change management are seven times more likely to hit their targets than those with poor or ad-hoc efforts.

-Let’s break down the two disciplines, show how they fit together, and outline the critical success factors you need for both.
+Now, let’s break down the two disciplines, show how they fit together, and outline the critical success factors you need for both.

 Change management is the structured way you prepare, equip, and support people when something big—new software, a new SOP, a new site—disrupts their normal routine.